input-output-hk/ouroboros-phalanx-protocol/CPS/CPD/README.md

 - [**4.
 References**](#4-references)
 - [**5.
 Copyright**](#5-copyright)

-These entries can be integrated into your existing Table of Contents, replacing the unnumbered versions, to maintain consistency with the section headers in your document.
 ## 1. Preliminaries

-This section introduces the pertinent parts of the Cardano proof- of-stake consensus protocol.
-We focus on randomness generation and leader selection and omit irrelevant protocol details.
+This section introduces the pertinent parts of the Cardano proof-of-stake consensus protocol.
+We focus on the randomness generation and leader selection processes and omit irrelevant protocol details.

 ## 1.1 Fundamental Properties

-A protocol implements a robust transaction ledger if it maintains the ledger as a sequence of blocks, where each block is associated with a specific slot.
+A consensus protocol implements a robust transaction ledger if it maintains the ledger as a sequence of blocks, where each block is associated with a specific slot.
 Each slot can contain at most one ledger block, and this strict association ensures a well-defined and immutable ordering of transactions within the ledger.

-The protocol must satisfy the following two critical properties (Persistence & Liveness), which ensure that blocks and transactions are securely committed and cannot be easily manipulated by adversaries.
-Persistence and liveness, can be derived to fundamental **chain properties** which are *used to explain how and why the leader election mechanism has been designed in this manner*.
+The protocol must satisfy the two critical properties of _**Persistence**_ and _**Liveness**_, which ensure that blocks and transactions are securely committed and cannot be easily manipulated by adversaries.
+These can be derived from fundamental **chain properties** which are *used to explain how and why the leader election mechanism has been designed in this manner*.

 | **Chain Property**                      | **Description**                                                                                                                    |
 |-----------------------------------------|------------------------------------------------------------------------------------------------------------------------------|